builderbill

 Like all hammers they come in different weights.
 This one is a two pounder.

-This particular hammer has had quite a lot of service driving in 3" nails fixing a 2" hardwood warehouse floor and also heavy hardwood timber framing work, before pneumatic nail guns appeared on the scene.
+This particular hammer has had quite a lot of service driving in 3" nails fixing a 2" hardwood warehouse floor and also heavy hardwood timber framing work.
+This was before pneumatic nail guns appeared on the scene.
 The good balance, long shaft and heavier weight made it a better choice for hard framing work.

 Given the same work again without the use of a nail gun, an American framing hammer would be my choice, but they were not available in Australia in the time I am referring to.